Dec 11, 2017 Latest post:

 May the 4th I saw my Doctor, to schedule additional surgeries to prepare for the teeth/implants they removed during the reconstruction.
 The screws were set June 26.
 This surgery went well.
 I went home at 10:30 pm that night.

 The next surgery, repairing the hole in my mouth was attempted August 14.
 This was an overnight in the hospital.
 The Doctors found out why I was getting all of the infections.
 There is a void between my nose and the hardware they installed.
 They prescribed HBO therapy.
 The surgery failed.
 In fact, now my hole is larger than before.
 The good news is that my dental specialist made me a “retainer” or “obtorator” to cover the hole temporarily.
 I may always have that hole, wait and see.

 Hyperbaric oxygen treatments.
 That made me cry for two days!
 Just another thing to eat away at my time.
 One more reason to have to rely on people to drive me and wait for me.
 Another medical necessity.
 Look it up.
 I’m claustraphobic.
 I have to sit in a tank for two hours a day, every weekday, for eight weeks.
 It’s a half hour drive there and another half hour home.
 I need time to change and get my vitals.
 Total time per day is around four hours.
 Twenty hours a week.
 One hundred and sixty hours!
 That is not a small smidge of a bit.
 Do you think that a first grader gets that much systematic explicit direct instruction to learn reading necessities?
 I’m an Orton Gillingham Language Specialist with a Wisconsin teaching license.
 Just wondering about that because I have spare, “ think tank time!”

-I will need some eye surgeries.
+I needed some eye surgeries.
 My Specialist would not even consider it until six months post radiation.
 That would be after September 19, 2018.
 So there’s that to look forward to.

 October 1 I had two sedation procedures scheduled.
 One to laser my scar on my back- it’s a pressure wound turned into a scar.
 Then I got my last screw cut out, it’s really close to the center of my mouth.